-Though the ubiquity of ride-sharing applications — such as Uber and Lyft — has done much to reduce DUI accident-related injuries and deaths across the country, intoxicated driving continues to be a serious issue.
+Atlanta DUI Accident Attorney Walter Gabriel is well aware that though the ubiquity of ride-sharing applications — such as Uber and Lyft — has done much to reduce DUI accidents and related injuries and deaths across the country, intoxicated driving continues to be a serious issue.

-In fact, drivers, passengers, and pedestrians in Louisiana are exposed to a heightened level of danger.
+In fact, the recklessness of drivers under the influence in Louisiana exposes drivers, passengers, and pedestrians to a heightened level of danger.
 According to a motor vehicle safety report conducted by the Center for Disease Control and Prevention, there were 5.2 deaths (in crashes involving a drunk driver) per 100,000 people in Louisiana, compared to 3.3 deaths per 100,000 people nationwide.
 Despite these harrowing statistics, nearly 2.5 percent of drivers in Louisiana report that they drive after drinking to excess.
 Your chance of being involved in a DUI accident is therefore unnervingly high.

-If you’ve been injured in a DUI accident in Louisiana or Georgia, or if your loved one has died due to a drunk driver, then you may be entitled to bring an action for significant damages.
+If a DUI driver caused your accident in Louisiana or Georgia, or if your loved one has died due to a drunk driver, then you may bring an action for significant damages.
 The Law Firm of Walter Gabriel, LLC can help.
-We encourage you to get in touch at your earliest convenience so that we can fully evaluate your claims and help you understand your litigation options.
+We encourage you to contact us so we can evaluate your claims and help you understand your rights.

 Driving while under the influence (DUI) is illegal in Louisiana, as in other states.
-The defendant-driver will be deemed “under the influence” of alcohol or “intoxicated” for the purposes of a DUI if they:
+The defendant-driver has committed a DUI if they: